Jerry Okoth Okal

-Jerry Okoth Okal is an Associate at the Population Council.
-He designs and implements research on HIV and sexual and reproductive health (SRH) of key and vulnerable population groups, such as persons living with HIV; adolescents and young people; people who inject drugs; female sex workers; men who have sex with men; and people with disability in low- and middle-income countries.
+Jerry Okoth Okal is an associate at the Population Council.
+He designs and implements research on HIV and sexual and reproductive health (SRH) of key and vulnerable population groups, such as persons living with HIV, adolescents and young people, people who inject drugs, female sex workers, men who have sex with men, and people with disability in low- and middle-income countries.
 He provides technical assistance for the implementation of comprehensive HIV-SRH programs for key and vulnerable population groups.
-He collaborates with in-country program implementers, researchers, and stakeholders, such as ministries of health and other agencies, to scale up the provision of HIV-SRH services, generate evidence, and promote its uptake by program implementers and policymakers at local, national, and global levels.
+He collaborates with in-country program implementers, researchers, and stakeholders, such as ministries of health and other agencies, to scale up the provision of HIV-SRH services, generate evidence, and promote uptake by program implementers and policymakers at local, national, and global levels.

 Okal is the author of 60 peer-reviewed papers, technical reports, and book chapters.
 He has presented his work in several local and international meetings and conferences, highlighting the salience of HIV-SRH issues across contexts and populations, which has helped shape programs.
 He is a member of regional and international HIV/AIDS associations, including ICASA, International AIDS Society, and AIDS, and he has actively participated in these associations as a presenter and discussant.
 He is a regular reviewer for various leading journals, including BMC, The Lancet, PLOS One and GHSP, among others.

 Okal received his PhD in social and health sciences-medical-social sciences from Ghent University in Belgium.
 He also holds a Master of Arts in sociology from the University of Nairobi and a Bachelor of Arts in anthropology from Moi University in Kenya.